Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Perturbation theory

 where $\mathcal{A}$ and $\mathcal{B}$ are constants of integration.
-Far away from the central mass spacetime is flat, and so, Ricci's scalar must vanish at large distances from the origin, i.e. the constant $\mathcal{B}=0$.
-The case \( b = 3/2 \) yields a MONDian-like behavior for the gravitational field in the limit \( r \gg l_M \gg r_\text{g} \) \citep{bernal11a,mendoza13} and so, substituting \( b = 3/2 \) in relation~\eqref{R2:exact} and $\mathcal{B}=0$ yields:
+Far away from the central mass, space-time is flat and so, Ricci's scalar must vanish at large distances from the origin, i.e.~the constant $\mathcal{B}=0$.